Fiction and

 As

-I say, this argument is a familiar one and I’m sure you’ve heard it
+this argument is a familiar one and I’m sure you’ve heard it many times

 It

-goes wrong, in my view, through an ambiguity lurking within those
+wrong, in my view, through an ambiguity lurking within those over-used

 terms ‘subjective’ and ‘objective’ – and I think it’s very instructive